RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 and follow the process.

 .. note::
-    When OTOBO runs inside a Docker container then specify __localhost_ for OTRS server and _/opt/otobo/tmp/otrs_ as the OTRS home directory.
+    If OTOBO runs inside a Docker container, specify *localhost* for OTRS server and */opt/otobo/tmp/otrs* as the OTRS home directory.

 .. note::
-    In the Docker case a local database won't be reachable via ``127.0.0.1`` from within the Docker container.
+    In the Docker case, a local database won't be reachable via ``127.0.0.1`` from within the Docker container.
     Pick one of the IP-addressses reported by ``hostname --all-ip-addresses`` instead for ``OTRS Server``.
-    In order to make sure that there is a database user that can read the data it might be worthwhile to create a dedicated users.
+    In order to make sure that there is a database user who can read the data, it might be worthwhile to create a dedicated user.
     E.g. ``CREATE USER 'otrs_migration'@'%' IDENTIFIED BY 'otrs_migration'`` and
     ``GRANT SELECT, SHOW VIEW ON otrs.* TO 'otrs_migration'@'%'``.